justinmahar/SublimeCSAutocompletePlus/README.md

 In `CoffeeScript Autocomplete Plus Custom Types.sublime-settings`:

 * `coffee_autocomplete_plus_custom_types` -- Custom types, allowing libraries like jQuery.
   - If you would like to define custom types, put them here.
 Autocomplete will then make the defined suggestions for you.
-By default, jQuery is defined (partially completed).
+By default, a type for jQuery is defined.
   - Use the `enabled` property to enable or disable a custom type.
   - Use the following example as a starting point: